Are You Ready For Solo Diving?

 Solo diving emergencies happen in a chain of failures

 Diving emergencies typically feature a ‘chain’ of events.
 That is how scuba divers die under seemingly innocuous circumstances.
-Learn to recognize when you are on that chain… and be prepared to break the chain – if nothing else, by simply aborting the dive as a prudent measure.
+Learn to recognize when you are on that chain… and be prepared to break the chain.
+If nothing else, by simply aborting the dive as a prudent measure.

-Be aware of your capability to deal with multiple issues simultaneously – it’s easy to rationalize your capacity to deal with a single incident/stressor – but reality proves that such things rarely happen in singularity.
-A single incident/failure/stressor normally results in a ‘near-miss’… you survive.
-Multiple simultaneous incidents/failures/stressors have an exponential capacity for decreasing your chance of survival.
+Be aware of your capability to deal with multiple issues simultaneously.
+It’s easy to rationalize your capacity to deal with a single incident/stressor.
+Reality proves that such things rarely happen in singularity.

 Incompetency kills solo divers

-Lack of skill, knowledge and capability drastically increases the risk of multiple simultaneous incidents/failures/stressors.
-This is the scenario where task-loading, stress and/or inappropriate response dealing with a primary issue can actually lead to the evolution of further subsequent issues.
-Be aware of how this ‘chain’ can work and ensure honest confidence in your ability to sever the chain through appropriate and timely responses, with an emphasis on not creating further issues.
+Be aware of how this ‘chain’ can work.
+Ensure honest confidence in your ability to sever the chain through appropriate and timely responses.
+Place an emphasis on not creating further issues.

 Plan for the worst when solo diving

-Be pessimistic in your dive planning, risk assessment and risk mitigation measures.
-Never assume that you can simply ‘avoid’ a problem.
-Never assume that a problem will not arise.
 Be prepared, mentally, skillfully and with the appropriate equipment, to deal with a problem.
-For instance; “Avoiding entanglements” is not a risk mitigation… “being prepared, practised and equipped to deal with entanglements” is.
+For instance; “Avoiding entanglements” is not a risk mitigation… “being prepared, practiced and equipped to deal with entanglements” is.

 You must aim to be “fail safe”.
 Failures WILL happen.
 You have to be prepared to survive them.